envhyf/hfs/README.md

 Repository mainly contains dedicated scripts for both models.
 Couple of scripts written for post-processing phase are also included.
 Used scripting language is Python, tested with the version 2.7.6.

-Any following manuals and guidelines assumes that, the a Python environment is correctly set up.
+Any following manuals and guidelines assumes that the Python environment is correctly set up.